 We compared the effects of varying additive effect sizes, recombination rates, pleiotropy rates, and mutational correlations on Euclidean distances of populations close to the phenotypic optimum under Gaussian or House-of-Cards mutational models.
-Table 2 shows the mean effects of these variables on how close populations get to the phenotypic optimumMean distance from the optimum was lowest when additive effect sizes were low (0.841 ± 0.181; Fig. 4); this did not change between CoA models (t921 = -0.422, p = 0.998).
+Table 2 shows the mean effects of these variables on how close populations get to the phenotypic optimum, as well as the effects on trait variance and covariance.
+Although all genetic architecture parameters had significant effects on distance, variance and/or covariance, most of these effects were small in magnitude.
+For brevity, we discuss only the parameters that explain the most variation in distance, variance, and covariance.
+Variation in distance was explained mostly by pleiotropy (explaining 8.6% of total variation among models), model type (explaining 5.4% of variation, and additive effect size (explaining 2.8% of variation).
+Mean distance from the optimum was lowest when additive effect sizes were low (0.841 ± 0.181; Fig. 4); this did not change between CoA models (t921 = -0.422, p = 0.998).
 However, House-of-Cards models were more robust to changes in additive effect size than Gaussian models (t921 = -2.583, p = 0.01).
 When increasing effect size from low to high under a Gaussian mutation model, adapted populations’ mean distance from the optimum increased by 2.203 ± 0.232 phenotypic units (t921 = -9.504, p < 0.0001).
 The same change in effect size under a House-of-Cards model resulted in no significant change to mean distance (t921 = -0.587, p = 0.827).
 Figure 5 shows how patterns of adaptation varied between Continuum of Alleles models when increasing the variance of allelic effect sizes.
 Pleiotropy rate increased distance, however there was no interaction between pleiotropy and model type (t921 = 0.843, p = 0.399; Fig. 4C).
 Increasing pleiotropy rate from low to high led to an average 1.261 ± 0.178 unit decrease in distance from the optimum (t921 = 7.099, p < 0.0001).
-These effects on distance were not necessarily mirrored with the effects of genetic architecture on trait variance.
+These effects on distance were not necessarily mirrored with the effects of genetic architecture on trait variance, which was explained by additive effect size (45.1% of variation in trait variance), and its interaction with model type (explaining 14.4% of this variation).

 On average, House-of-Cards models near the optimum had considerably more additive variance than Gaussian models (40.4 ± 18.72 units vs 2.6 ± 0.07 units; t921 = -2.019, p = 0.044).
 Under a Gaussian model, increasing the additive effect size of populations in the adapted zone marginally increased trait variance (t921 = -14.386, p < 0.0001; Fig. 5A), however this was not the case under a House-of-Cards model (t921 = -1.958, p = 0.123).
+Figure 6 shows how additive effect size interacts with Gaussian and House-of-Cards models to drive differences in variance in adapted populations.
+Note that several outliers were removed from Figures 6 and 7 owing to their distortion of the figures.
+These outliers had variance greater than 50 and covariance less than -5 (Fig. S3, S4).
+Similarly to variance, differences in covariance could be explained mainly be differences in additive effect size (explaining 46.4% of variation), and the interaction between effect size and the Continuum of Alleles model type (explaining 15.6% of variation).